This post on hiring a medical practice office manager was originally published in Pain Medicine News in 2012; reprinted with permission.

 Let’s assume you have a stack of resumes from your city’s best applicants for the office manager position.
 Your advertisement for the job suggested a lengthy list of large- and small-scale projects you want accomplished for your practice.
 Those who have responded vary in experience and education.
 How do you decide who is the best fit?
 Consider the following items during your interview with each candidate to help you make your final decision.

-The old adage “first impressions are lasting impressions” holds true.
-Although it is illegal to judge your candidates for their age, sex, race or sexual preference, it is quite appropriate to judge them by the way they present themselves.
 Keep in mind that this person will be responsible for representing your name and your practice in the community.
 He or she may be responsible for negotiating contracts, hiring other staff members and speaking with the media on your behalf.
 During the interview, consider the following:

 - Did the candidate show up on time?